CSULB officially opens sustainable residential hall

 The building will save 1 million gallons of water each year, equivalent to two Olympic-sized pools and increase energy through its solar panels from 1.2 kilowatt hours to 1.3 kilowatt hours.

-It is the CSU system’s first net-zero energy Living Building Challenge Petal Certified residential building.
+It is the CSU system’s first net-zero energy Living Building Challenge Petal Certified and LEED Platinum residential building.
 Parkside North has been designed to meet three of the seven petals - Energy, Beauty and Place, said project manager Matt Grant.

 The Energy petal focuses on maximizing free solar energy through the building’s orientation for use during daylight hours in interior spaces.